nesterovsky-bros/parallel-refactoring/README.md

 We're curious though: why is there a difference?

 Turns out the issue lies in differences of network topology between MF and Azure solutions.
-On MF all programs, database and file storage virtually sits in a single box, thus network latency is neglible.
+On MF all programs, database and file storage virtually sit in a single box, thus network latency is neglible.

 It's rather usual to see chatty SQL programs on MF that are doing a lot of small SQL queries.